Glass-makers and the Silk Road

 (In the Parthian Empire, though, they didn’t have these natron lakes, so they kept on using plant ash.)

-Later they used this opaque glass for colored mosaic floors.
+Later people in Europe, Africa, and West Asia used little pieces of this opaque glass to make colored mosaic floors.

 But then they wanted to make transparent glass

 About 60 to 70 AD, people realized they could get much cheaper blown glass, transparent vessels.
 They all wanted colorless glass.
 Raw glass is usually bluish or greenish.
 To make it colorless, they added a little antimony (which was better) or manganese (cheaper but not quite as high quality).
 You could even carve this transparent glass to look like rock crystal.

 Who made the glass into bowls and cups?

 Traders sold the big blocks of glass from Syria and Egypt to glass-workers who made it into useful things.
 There were big centers of glass production not only in Phoenicia but also further west in modern Köln (northern Germany) and other places around the Roman Empire.

 Some of these glass-makers may have been travelers.
 They came to a city, set up a temporary glass kiln, turned out a few batches of glass bowls and cups and sold them, and then moved on to another town.